mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 {% include image.html file="lizzie-r-profile.png" alt="Screenshot of Lizzie R's Upwork profile page" max_width="450px" img_link="true" fig_caption="Lizzie's freelancer profile on Upwork" %}

 I needed writers for [a nutrition website](https://isitketo.org) I'm working on.
 Lizzie seemed like a potential match.
 She was a young American writer &mdash; a native English speaker.
 Her [bio](https://www.upwork.com/o/profiles/users/_~019b8bbe4e49ebe61c/) was free of loud grammar errors, an alarmingly rare quality among freelance writers.
 And best of all, she only charged $10/hr.
-For comparison, a mid-range writer on Upwork typically charges $30-60/hr.

 Okay, I know what you're thinking: for $10/hr, she's *obviously* a scammer.
 Or, at the very least, a terrible writer.
+A mid-range writer on Upwork typically charges $30-60/hr.

 But that's part of the adventure of Upwork.
 Some of the best people I've worked with charged a suspiciously low rate because they wanted to build a good rating history.
 Lizzie had only worked a few jobs, but she had perfect reviews on all of them.